-Xerafy’s RFID tags will track 11,000 surgical instruments, improving productivity, reducing infection risk and eliminating misplaced instruments.
+Xerafy’s RFID tags will track 11,000 surgical instruments and devices, improving productivity, reducing infection risk, and eliminating misplaced instruments.

 Ixtapaluca Hospital (HRAEI) in Mexico City is a 246-bed hospital with 13 surgical rooms, serving a community of five million people.

-Development and Operation of Hospital Infrastructure of Ixtapaluca (DOIHI), the asset management organization at the hospital will use Xerafy’s UHF RFID tags as part of its RFID solution provided by Xerafy’s partner, HTK, to track and manage surgical tools and other hospital’s assets.
-DOIHI is a division of the construction firm GIA, and provides surgical tools to HRAEI, in addition to maintaining and sterilizing the tools, providing asset management services.
+Development and Operation of Hospital Infrastructure of Ixtapaluca (DOIHI), the asset management organization at the hospital will use Xerafy’s UHF RFID tags as part of its RFID solution provided by Xerafy’s partner, HTK, to track and manage surgical instruments and other hospital’s assets.
+DOIHI is a division of the construction firm GIA, and provides surgical instruments and devices to HRAEI, in addition to maintaining and sterilizing the tools, providing asset management services.

 Xerafy’s autoclavable XS and XXS tags are attached to each surgical instrument, and the unique ID number encoded to that tag was paired in the HTK software with details about the tool to which it was attached.